arsendovlatyan/gevorg.github.com/_posts/2007-03-01-junior-j2ee-be2.md

 ## Payment page rework

- - Converted JSP implementation of [be2] payment system pages to [JSF].
+ - Converted [JSP] implementation of [be2] payment system pages to [JSF].

 ## FORN project

- - Participated in implementation of [be2] payment system that is allowing to setup trial product offers with small price, with recurring continuation with another price.
+ - Participated in implementation of one part of [be2] payment system that is allowing to setup trial product offers with small price, with recurring continuation with another price.

 [be2]: http://www.be2.com/
 [be2 ltd]: http://corporate.be2.com/